 What Is the S Filter?

-The S filter by Kaffeologie was initially funded through Kickstarter, back in August of 2012.
+The S by Kaffeologie was initially funded through Kickstarter, back in August of 2012.
 Their campaign raised a total of $31,605 USD from 1,576 backers.
-It may not be a filter that you see often, but it is a filter well worth knowing.
+It may not be a filter that you see often, but it is well worth knowing.
 This is a superfine 61 micron filter.
 Made of 100% stainless steel and with 100,000+ holes per square inch, it’s a quality piece of engineered brewing equipment.

 Sturdy rim around the edge so that it won’t warp.